hahn80/quick-notes/README.md

-# quick-notes
+# Quick Notes

-Quick Notes for Certain API
+Useful Notes to work with some API.
+Reducing the memory load!